-Apparently even young children need mobile devices and LeapFrog has developed mobile learning systems to cater to them.
-Indeed, the company's 14% gain in net sales in 2010 vs. 2009 was largely based on the strong reception of its newest handheld mobile learning platform -- the Leapster Explorer -- that launched in mid-2010, along with several other new products.
+Apparently even young children need mobile devices and wearable technolgoy and LeapFrog has developed products to cater to them.
+In 2014 the company introduced a wearable activity tracker for kids ages four to seven years old, called LeapBand.
+LeapBand -- an adjustable wrist strap that includes features such as a built-in accelerometer, high-resolution color screen, rechargable battery and water-resistant design -- encourages kids to move with 50 different challenges.
+The more kids move, the more they're rewarded with point to spend on a virtual pet.
+Mobile devices include a handheld mobile learning platform -- the Leapster Explorer -- that launched in 2010, along with several other products.
 Targeted at four- to nine-year-olds, the Leapster Explorer supports downloadable "Leaplet" learning applications, including e-books and videos, is Web connected and has a camera.

 LeapFrog believes its outsourcing strategy enhances the scalability of the manufacturing process.
 As such, the company has no manufacturing plants of its own, but rather relies on contract manufacturers located in Asia -- primarily in China -- to make its finished products.
 LeapFrog's top three vendors supply about 80% of its products.
 One, in particular, WKK Technology Ltd., located in China, supplied 60% of LeapFrog's products in 2013.